thewmh/wizardunicorn.ninja/frontend-masters/hard-parts-js.md

 * Build iterators, handle partial application, and maintain state in an asynchronous world

-Everytime a function gets invoked, it creates a new store of memory (in its execution context)...but
+Every time a function gets invoked, it creates a new store of memory (in its execution context)...but

 Functions with memories!